anushatomar13/GradLink/README.md

    - Libraries such as **Axios** for API calls and **Formik** for form handling have been integrated to streamline future developments like alumni registration and donation processes.

 6. **Authentication Setup**:
-   - **Auth0 authentication** has been integrated to ensure secure login and access control, allowing alumni to log in using their existing credentials while maintaining security and ease of access.
+   - **Firebase authentication** has been integrated to ensure secure login and access control, allowing alumni to log in using their existing credentials while maintaining security and ease of access.

 7. **LinkedIn Profile Web Scraping**:
    - Implemented a **web scraping mechanism** to extract LinkedIn profiles of alumni for automatic directory updates and professional networking enhancements.